 - Dangle temptations- Many restaurants keep candies, toys, etc. for kids that are chargeable at the check out counter.
 It’s a great way to earn some quick buck on the side.
 Conrad Hotel in Pune has kiosks in the customer lounge selling chocolates, cakes, and other baked goodies as customers wait for their tables, while Salt Water Café in Mumbai sells various types of bread, dips, and spreads.

 No element works without the other.
-Keep in mind that all of these workings in tandem can only help you control your expenses and increase profit margins for your restaurant.
+Keep in mind that all of these workings in tandem can only help you control your expenses and increase your restaurant profit margins.